htcondor/htcondor/docs/admin-manual/networking.rst

 of ports that HTCondor will use.
 This may be useful when some machines are behind a firewall.
 The configuration macros ``HIGHPORT`` and ``LOWPORT`` will restrict dynamic ports to the range specified.
-The configuration variables are fully defined in section \ `Configuration Macros <../admin-manual/configuration-macros.html>`__.
+The configuration variables are fully defined in the :doc:`/admin-manual/configuration-macros` section.
 All of these ports must be greater than 0 and less than 65,536.
 Note that both ``HIGHPORT`` and ``LOWPORT`` must be at least 1024 for HTCondor version 6.6.8.
 In general, use ports greater than 1024, in order to avoid port